Fast Facts: China

 The best shopping is often at public markets.
 Shop for carpets, chops (ink seals), stone and jade carvings, wood-block prints, cloisonne, patent medicines, embroidered linens, reproductions of old art, glass items, silk, handpainted snuff bottles, musical instruments, and ethnic tribal crafts.

-Voltage: 220 V; Plugs A, I, & G. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+220 volts.
+Plugs A, I & G. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit before your tour to China.
 View more information about electrical standards around the world.

 See our blog post on using your cell phone abroad.